RikaIljina/PortfolioProject3/README.md

 ### User stories

-1. As a player, I want to be able to easily understand how to start the game.
+1. As a player, I want to easily understand how to start the game, so I can begin playing without confusion or delay.
-2. As a player, I want to be able to quickly understand what the game is about.
+2. As a player, I want to quickly grasp the concepts and objectives of the game, so I can engage with it effectively.
-3. As a player, I want to be notified if my entry or menu choice is invalid.
+3. As a player, I want to be notified immediately if my entry or menu choice is invalid, so I can correct errors and have a smooth gaming experience.
-4. As a player, I want to receive instant feedback when entering my choice.
+4. As a player, I want to receive instant feedback when entering my choice, so I can understand the consequences of my decisions.
-5. As a player, I want to be receive feedback to let me know how well I did in the game.
+5. As a player, I want to receive feedback about how well I did in the game, so I can adapt my strategy on the next playthrough.
-6. As a player, I want to see how well I did compared with other players.
+6. As a player, I want to see how well I did compared with other players, so I am motivated to improve my playing style.

 ## Design